AI Estate Planning: Claude for Evanston Financial Planners

 Workflow 2: Scenario Stress Testing

-A Glencoe planner I work with runs every client through five standard stress tests: early retirement, health crisis, market crash, business sale, and divorce.
-Takes about 20 minutes per client.
-She catches planning gaps before they become problems.
+A practical version of this: run every client through five standard stress tests, such as early retirement, health crisis, market crash, business sale, and divorce.
+It takes only minutes per client with Claude, and it catches planning gaps before they become problems.

 Workflow 3: Tax Strategy Comparison

-When tax laws change (or when clients face major events), Claude can instantly model the impact across your entire book.
-I've seen planners identify $2.3M in aggregate client savings from a single law change by running systematic comparisons.
+When tax laws change (or when clients face major events), Claude can quickly model the impact across your entire book.
+Running that comparison systematically, instead of client by client as time allows, is how planners surface savings that would otherwise go unnoticed after a single law change.

 Workflow 4: Family Business Succession